Michael W. Davis: Career

 Following his PhD, Davis held an appointment as a Moore Instructor of Mathematics at the Massachusetts Institute of Technology from 1974 to 1976.
 Starting in 1977, he worked as an assistant professor at Columbia University until 1982.
-Later, in 1983 he was appointed as an associate professor in the Department of Mathematics at Ohio State University and was promoted to Professor in 1988, a position in which he served until his retirement in 2022.
-Since 2022, he has been Professor Emeritus at Ohio State University.
+Later, in 1983 he was appointed as an associate professor in the Department of Mathematics at the Ohio State University and was promoted to Professor in 1988, a position in which he served until his retirement in 2022.
+Since 2022, he has been Professor Emeritus at the Ohio State University.

-In June, 2009 an international conference on geometric group theory was held in honor of his 60th birthday.
+In June, 2009 an international conference on geometric group theory was held in honor of his 60th birthday at the conference center in Będlewo.
 He became a Fellow of the American Mathematical Society in 2015.
+In May, 2025 an international conference on the geometry and topology of polyhedral complexes was held in honor of his 75th birthday at Ohio State.

 Research

 Davis has worked in the fields of topology and geometric group theory.
 At the beginning of his career, his research concerned Lie group actions on manifolds.
 Later, he started working on aspherical spaces and co-authored a foundational paper on toric topology.